myPOS blog Tips

 In contrast, the use of credit cards usually leads to the accrual of annual fees, fees for exceeding limits, those for late payment, and an abundance of other penalties, besides the monthly interest on the outstanding balance.

-Advantages and disadvantages of debit cards
+Advantages and Disadvantages of Debit Cards

-Using a debit card instead of a credit card is a good way to reduce your chances of accumulating debt.
 This form of payment limits you within your budget and prevents you from spending all the funds in your current account.
 If you ever spend more than your account allows, they may charge you additional fees.
 It is also possible to use an overdraft facility if you have activated this service.

 Debit cards give you easy access to your money, and you can use your card to withdraw cash from ATMs.
 If you prefer cashless payments, then through the card you can pay at contactless card machines or online.